 • Fresh herbs are optional, but they add a lovely fresh flavour to these.
 We like some chopped fresh chives on this.

 • Add a green vegetable boost to these with some chopped spinach and grated courgette.
 Just make sure to squeeze any excess liquid out of the courgette, otherwise it will make the toast soggy.

 More cheese recipes

-If you’ve tried this Welsh rarebit recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this Welsh rarebit recipe, let us know how you got on in the comments below.

 The Best Welsh Rarebit